Looking at the modern watch world, it may be surprising to learn of the vast watch history originating in Russia.

 Naturally, their extensive supply has seen the rise of scrupulous vintage collectors.
-By the same token, the sales of modern re-releases of historic models have been bolstered by this trend as well.
+The sales of modern re-releases based on historic models have been bolstered by this trend as well.

 The Raketa Big Zero & 24-Hour Models

 The Big Zero is one of Raketa’s most popular models, as well as one of the most discernible.
-One look at the dial, and you’ll understand where the name comes from as well.
+One look at the dial and you’ll understand where its name comes from.
 Evidently, Russians are not ones to concoct cryptic model names.

 The Raketa 24-Hour watches were initially produced for explorers embarking on expeditions to the North Pole.
 Albeit not as useful as they were in their heyday, they certainly make for intriguing dial styles.

-When Yuri Gagarin made humankind’s pioneering trip into space he sported a Sturmanskie (“Navigator”) watch on his wrist.
+When Yuri Gagarin made humankind’s pioneering trip into space, he wore a Sturmanskie (“Navigator”) watch on his wrist.
 You may not have been aware, though.
 For one thing, not many marketing campaigns have been built around this fact.

-At the time, Sturmanskie watches (correctly pronounced with a “sh” at the beginning) were not officially-issued space watches.
+At the time, Sturmanskie watches (correctly pronounced with a “sh” at the beginning) were not officially issued space watches.
 The happening was merely by chance, as the timepiece was Gagarin’s personal watch.
-Nevertheless, a star was born during the 1 hour, 48 minute space flight: The First Watch Worn In Space.
+Nevertheless, a star was born during that 1 hour, 48-minute space flight: The First Watch Worn In Space.

 Today, Sturmanskie offers various model lines of different styles.
 Naturally, amongst these is the Gagarin, a direct descendant of Yuri’s space companion.